 You could do Capri in a lot of different ways.
 You could go and hang with all the cruise ship tours and be miserable.
 Or you could do it right.

-And one place to do it right is the beach club La Fontelina (which is so picturesque Gray shot it on his last trip).
+One place to do it right is the beach club La Fontelina (which is so picturesque Gray shot it on his last trip).
 I’ve been daydreaming about hanging it since I was last there—that’s how much I like this beach club nestled in the rocks.
 Yes, it’s not cheap.
-And, yes, you need a reservation a thousand years in advance, but the atmosphere, the view, and the whole experience is worth it.
+And, yes, you need a reservation a thousand years in advance, but the atmosphere, the view, and the whole experience are worth it.

 Day Trip To Ravello

 Another of my favorite day trips from Positano is heading south to Amalfi and Ravello.
-There is a direct (20-minute) ferry to Amafi from Positano, then a 15-minute (though pricey) cab up the hill to Ravello.
+There is a direct (20-minute) ferry to Amalfi from Positano, then a 15-minute (though pricey) cab up the hill to Ravello.
 I’m partial to the historic hillside town of Ravello, where there is seemingly always an art or music event.
+Some of the best views on the Amalfi Coast are at the Hotel Caruso, where you can have a cliffside lunch or wander their gorgeous gardens.
+Also, check out Villa Rufolo for live music and the grounds at Villa Cimbrone for incredible views.

 Day Trip To Naples And Pompeii